Abraham Bolden

-Abraham W. Bolden (born January 19, 1935) is an American former United States Secret Service agent.
-He is the first African-American Secret Service agent assigned to the Presidential Protective Division, appointed by John F. Kennedy in 1961.
-Bolden was fired from the Secret Service after he was charged in 1964 with accepting a bribe in relation to a counterfeiting case he was involved with.
-Convicted by a jury, he was ultimately sentenced to six years in prison before being pardoned by President Joe Biden in April 2022.
+Abraham W. Bolden (born January 19, 1935) is a former United States Secret Service agent.
+He was the first African American assigned to the presidential security detail, appointed in 1961 by John F. Kennedy.
+In 1964, Bolden was fired from the Secret Service after he was charged with accepting a bribe in relation to a counterfeiting case he had been investigating.
+Convicted by a jury, he was sentenced to six years in federal prison.
+Bolden always alleged that he had been framed by members of the government in order to intimidate and silence him.
+He was pardoned by President Joseph R. Biden in April 2022.